 GENERAL INFORMATION ON THE CONSTRUCTION LOT

-By the end of 2016, as part of the so-called preparatory works, the SS12 state road was rerouted, bridges over the Isarco river and over the Rio Bianco were built, and an underpass of the Brenner railway line was completed, as well as a direct link with the motorway.
-These works have therefore created enough space on the valley floor to set up the construction site and carry out the construction work.
-In addition, the direct link to the motorway avoids the transit of vehicles through towns in the area.
+By the end of 2016, as part of the so-called preparatory works, the SS12 state road had been rerouted, bridges over the Isarco river and over the Rio Bianco had been built, and an underpass of the Brenner railway line as well as a direct link with the motorway had been completed.
+These works opened up enough space on the valley floor to set up the construction site and carry out the construction work.
+In addition, the direct link to the motorway avoided the transit of vehicles through the area.

 EXCAVATION DATA - All the excavation works in this lot were completed by December 2022